CorvidBuilds/Prusa-Mini-Voron-M4-Mount/README.md

 5. Mount Mounting Plate onto the Adapter Plate using 2 M3x12 bolts as indicated.
 ![Assembly](https://github.com/CorvidBuilds/Prusa-Mini-Voron-M4-Mount/blob/main/images/Aseembly.png)
 6. Mount M4 to Mounting Plate using 2 M3x12 bolts.
 I've had these bolts back out so I recommend a temporary threadlock of your choice.
+7. If you're using the Prusa firmware add the following to your slicer's startup gcode:
+> M92 E550